 - Eat a variety of potassium- and magnesium-rich foods every day.
 Good choices: black beans, kidney beans, nuts and seeds, potatoes, sweet potatoes, leafy greens (especially beet greens), bananas, and other fruit.

 - Stay flexible with a regular stretching.
-Here two common stretches:
+Here are two common stretches:

 Basic calf stretch